Riminder/hrflow-connectors/DOCUMENTATION.md

 > :warning: If you try to run an action in _incremental_ mode without configuring a backend you will get a failure with `reason=backend_not_configured_in_incremental_mode`.

-In the current release only `LocalJsonStore` can be used as a backend.
-This simple store is an abstraction over a JSON file persisted in the local file system.
-In the future more stores are expected to be added.
 > For steps on how to configure a backend you can check the [dedicated section](#backend-configuration)

 #### Interface